-The Company has established sound procurement procedures and requirement for vendors.
-Upon selection of new vendors, the Company will evaluate the vendors' performance, reliability and pricing, but also the environmental attributes such as impact to the environment and energy saving functionalities.
+The Group is committed to upholding human rights and respect cultures, customs, and values in all dealings with people, places, and companies involved in our activities.
+The Group strives to implement environmentally and socially responsible supply chain practices by working closely with all stakeholders including suppliers, local community, and the respective authorities.
+The Group has established sound procurement procedures and requirement for vendors.
+Upon selection of new vendors, the Group will evaluate the vendors' performance, reliability and pricing, but also the environmental attributes such as impact to the environment and energy saving functionalities.
 As part of our internal control on procurement procedures, at least 2 guotations will be obtained for each procurement engagement.
-Also, consideration of previous per for mance of the vendor, in terms of creditability and compliance with local regulations are determining factors for supplier selection.
+Also, consideration of previous performance of the vendor, in terms of creditability and compliance with local regulations are determining factors for supplier selection.
 Sustainable, fair-trade and environmentally friendly products are preferred and procurement decisions are not solely based on price.